ukulanne/git-klone-setup/README.md

  Copyright (C) 2017-2019 Anne Summers <ukulanne@gmail.com>
  This is free software released under the GNU LPGL 3, and you are welcome to redistribute it under certain conditions.
- Please see <https://www.gnu.org/licenses/ for more information.\n"
+ Please see <https://www.gnu.org/licenses/ for more information.
 ```